Other Production Problems

 Bitterness

 Bitterness can be an issue in carrots or radishes.
 Bitterness occurs by formation of natural compounds when exposed to stress.
-In carrot, these compounds form when plants are heat stressed (preharvest) or if exposed to ethylene in storage.
-In radish, high temperatures during growth increases the “hotness/ bitterness” in the bulbs.
+In carrot, these compounds form when plants are heat-stressed (preharvest) or if exposed to ethylene in storage.
+In radish, high temperatures during growth increase the “hotness/ bitterness” in the bulbs.

 Black Heart/Spotting

-Black Heart/Spotting can be an issue in beet or rutabaga.
+can be an issue in beet or rutabaga.
 Symptoms include strap-like leaves, or dark spots on the leaves, and hard black spots in the bulb.
-The disorder is caused by a localized boron deficiency and can occur in high pH soils.
-It is managed by treating with 10-30 lbs borax per acre.
+A localized boron deficiency causes the disorder, which can occur in high pH soils.
+It is managed by treating with 10-30 pounds of borax per acre.

 Bolting

 Bolting is the term used to indicate a plant that has transitioned from leaf (vegetative) growth to flower (reproductive) formation.
 Flower stalks can occur at any time during growth.
-Cool-weather crops like beet, carrot, parsnip, rutabaga and turnip often bolt when planted early or overwintered.
-Plants exposed to several weeks of cool temperatures (<50°F) triggers the response.
-Long days and hot temperatures triggers bolting in radish.
+Cool-weather crops like beet, carrot, parsnip, rutabaga, and turnip often bolt when planted early or overwintered.
+Plants exposed to several weeks of cool temperatures (<50 °F) trigger the response.
+Long days and hot temperatures trigger bolting in radish.

 Cracking